cataclase/borborema-magmatism-toolkit/README.md

 This workflow was developed to investigate the evolution of **post-collisional granitoid magmatism from the Rio Grande do Norte Domain (Borborema Province, NE Brazil)**.

-The resulting figures follow graphical standards commonly used in the journal *Lithos*.

 ---

 # Features